Batch Reprojecting Raster Datasets in QGIS

 done

-RESAMPLING = 0(Nearest Neighbor) for categorical data (land cover, classes).
-Use1or2for continuous data (DEM, temperature).
-Mismatched methods introduce false pixel values. - Large Dataset Limits: For >50GB batches, process in chunks or build a Virtual Raster (
+• Resampling Artifacts: Use RESAMPLING = 0 (Nearest Neighbor) for categorical data (land cover, classified maps).
+Use 1 (Bilinear) or 2 (Cubic) for continuous data (DEM, temperature).
+Mismatched methods introduce false pixel values.

 Validation & Workflow Integration

 Always verify output headers and check for pixel alignment shifts after processing.
-Use gdalinfo or QGIS Raster Properties to confirm the embedded Coordinate Reference System matches your target exactly.
+Use gdalinfo or QGIS Raster Properties to confirm the embedded coordinate reference system matches your target exactly.
 Integrating this script into broader Spatial Data Processing & Automation pipelines requires automated validation: log failures immediately, as silent GDAL errors typically stem from missing projection metadata or incompatible data types rather than syntax issues.